Pope Benedict XVI: Wartime and ordination

-Ratzinger's family, especially his father, bitterly resented the Nazis, and his father's opposition to Nazism resulted in demotions and harassment of the family.
-Following his 14th birthday in 1941, Ratzinger was conscripted into the Hitler Youth – as membership was required by law for all 14-year-old German boys after March 1939 – but was an unenthusiastic member who refused to attend meetings, according to his brother.
+Ratzinger's family, especially his father, bitterly resented the Nazis, and his father's opposition to National Socialism resulted in demotions and harassment of the family.
+Following his 14th birthday in 1941, Ratzinger was conscripted into the Hitler Youth—as membership was required by law for all 14-year-old German boys after March 1939—but was an unenthusiastic member who refused to attend meetings, according to his brother.
 In 1941, one of Ratzinger's cousins, a 14-year-old boy with Down syndrome, was taken away by the Nazi regime and murdered during the Aktion T4 campaign of Nazi eugenics.
 In 1943, while still in seminary, he was drafted into the German anti-aircraft corps as Luftwaffenhelfer.
 Ratzinger then trained in the German infantry.
 As the Allied front drew closer to his post in 1945, he deserted back to his family's home in Traunstein after his unit had ceased to exist, just as American troops established a headquarters in the Ratzinger household.
 As a German soldier, he was interned in US prisoner of war camps, first in Neu-Ulm, then at Fliegerhorst ("military airfield") Bad Aibling (shortly to be repurposed as Bad Aibling Station) where he was at the time of Victory in Europe Day, and released on 19 June 1945.

-Ratzinger and his brother Georg entered Saint Michael Seminary in Traunstein in November 1945, later studying at the Ducal Georgianum (Herzogliches Georgianum) of the Ludwig Maximilian University in Munich.
+Ratzinger and his brother Georg entered Saint Michael Seminary in Traunstein in November 1945, later studying at the Ducal Georgianum (Herzogliches Georgianum) of the Ludwig-Maximilians-Universität München.
 They were both ordained in Freising on 29 June 1951 by Cardinal Michael von Faulhaber of Munichthe same man Ratzinger had met as a child.
 He recalled: "At the moment the elderly Archbishop laid his hands on me, a little birdperhaps a larkflew up from the altar in the high cathedral and trilled a little joyful song".
 He celebrated his first Mass later that summer in Traunstein, at St. Oswald's Church.

-Ratzinger's 1953 dissertation, earning him a Doctor of Theology degree from the University of Munich, was on Augustine of Hippo: it was titled The People and the House of God in Augustine's Doctrine of the Church.
+Ratzinger's 1953 dissertation, earning him a Doctor of Theology degree from the Ludwig-Maximilians-Universität München, was on Augustine of Hippo: it was titled The People and the House of God in Augustine's Doctrine of the Church.
 His habilitation (which qualified him for a professorship) was on Bonaventure.
 It was completed in 1957 and he became a professor at Freising College in 1958.